JoaquinAkerman/Car-rental/README.md

 npm install
 ```

-3. **Environment Variables**: Rename the .env.dist file to .env.
+3. **Environment Variables**: Rename the .env.dist file to .env
     This file contains the environment variables necessary for running the application.

 4. **Start the application**: Run the `start` script to start the application.